Bow Size Chart & Calculator — What Size Bow Do I Need?

 27" (long) 70" bow 72" bow 74" bow

 Most adults use a 25" riser with medium limbs = 70" bow, or 25" riser with short limbs = 68" bow.
-Once you've chosen your bow length, use the String Length Calculator to find the correct bowstring size.
+Once you've chosen your bow length, use the String Length Calculator to find the correct bowstring size, then shop traditional bowstrings at Optics Planet.

 Recurve bow length recommendations by use